filebrowser/community/builds.md

 | tar -xvz filebrowser
 ```

 - Copy the binary from an image that contains it already.
-E.g. to build a image with a working shell an [Alpine Linux](https://alpinelinux.org/) version can be built from the default scratch-based one:
+E.g. to build a image with a working shell, an [Alpine Linux](https://alpinelinux.org/) version can be built from the default scratch-based one:
 ```
 FROM filebrowser/filebrowser AS base
 FROM alpine AS img